influxdata/influxdb/query/docs/SPEC.md

 #### Stream

 A stream represents a potentially unbounded dataset.
-A stream partitioned into individual tables.
+A stream grouped into individual tables.
-Within a stream each table's partition key value is unique.
+Within a stream each table's group key value is unique.

 #### Missing values